Klamath Falls Spring Street renewal project

 The investment isn’t cheap, as the $16,000,000 cost would be spread out over 30 years.

-“What it does is establishes a frozen base of assessed values in the area.”
-Explains Wall.
+“What it does is establishes a frozen base of assessed values in the area,” Wall explained.
 “And then any growth in that value over the next 30 years goes to fund urban renewal projects.”

 Backers hope the effort will help to spark new life into what was once a thriving section of town.